mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 ## 6 MEDIA
 Plutonium rewritable carts for general storage.
 Game/app carts must have this structure:

-header: 5KB
-scripts: 4x20 = 80KB.....4 lua scripts, each with 64x256 characters max. script_0 will be run first.
+4 lua scripts: each with 64x256 characters max. script_0 will be run first.
-maps: 4x16 = 64KB.......4 128x128 maps, in binary format.
+4 128x128 maps: in binary format.
 First tile is 0.
-bkgs: 4x0.256 = 1KB.....4 16x16 backgrounds, in binary format.
+4 16x16 backgrounds: in binary format.
 First tile is 0.
-tilesets: 3x4 = 12KB....4 tilesets.
-17 colors / 256 tiles.
-Each tile is an 8x8 pixels square.
+4 tilesets: 17 colors / 256 tiles.
+Uncompressed PNG.
-seqs: 4x4608 = 18KB.....4 Music sequences, in binary format.
+4 Music sequences, in binary format.
 Each sequence has 8 patterns, 64 lines each.
-pcm: 4KB....................16 8 bit PCM waveforms.
-Each waveform has 256 samples max.
+24 waveforms.
+Each waveform is an 8 bit PCM, and has 256 samples max.

-TOTAL 180 KB

-header
+Cartridges are 240KB:
+scripts: 4*20 = 80KB
+maps: 4*16 = 64KB
+bkgs: 8*0.256 = 2KB
+tilesets: 4*16 = 64KB
+seqs: 4*6 = 24KB
+sam: 24*0.256 = 6KB

 script_0.lua
 script_1.lua
 script_2.lua